 Advantages of MRI Sinogram

-Ability to detect subtle secondary tracts missed by conventional sinography.
+Identifies the subtle secondary tracts which may not be visualised by conventional sinography.

 Limitations